One-pot chilli mac ‘n’ cheese

 To do this, just cool it first, and freeze for up to 3 months.
 I usually allow it to thoroughly defrost (ideally in the fridge overnight) and then just reheat it in the microwave.

-what substitutes can I make?
+What substitutes can I make?

 - If you aren’t a fan of kidney beans then try black beans, pinto beans or haricot beans instead (personally I prefer these and sometimes use a mix of them!).
-You can buy both varieties dried, but I tend to by the tinned ones so that they are ready to go.
+You can buy both varieties dried, but I tend to buy the tinned ones so that they are ready to go.

 - You can substitute the beef mince for extra lean turkey mince if you wish!

 - You can use different varieties of pasta but you may need to adjust the timings if doing so.

 - If you fancy some more oozy, stringy cheese, stir some mozzarella through the pot before scattering the cheddar on top and grilling.

 How does Chilli mac ‘n’ cheese work on Slimming World

 This recipe is syn-free on Slimming World! if sharing this between 6 people, it counts as 1 healthy extra A per portion (30g of cheddar cheese per person).